bb-io/MemoQ/README.md

 - **Get term bases assigned to project** Gets a list of term bases assigned to a project for a specific target language.
 - **Import glossary** imports a term base.
 - **Export glossary** exports an existing term base.
 This action accepts an optional input parameter called _Include forbidden terms_ which defaults to _False_.
 When set to _False_, terms with _Forbidden_ status are excluded from the resulting export.
+- **Update existing glossary** updates an existing termbase with a new.
+There are optional inputs `AllowAddNewLanguages`(where you can give permission to add new languages by deafault is `true`) and `OverwriteEntiesWithSameId`(where you can overwrite enties with same ID by default is `false`)

 **Import glossary** and **Export glossary** support both regular term bases and QTerm.
 It's essential to note that the current implementation only facilitates basic imports/exports, covering fundamental information like terms, languages, and definitions.
 However, additional details such as domain, usage examples, client, project, and other details are not included in the glossaries.